• Blog

 About Lauren Hunter

-Lauren Hunter is a writer who loves exploring the big picture of the journey we are all on together.
-Her career spans more than two decades in public relations, content marketing, freelance writing, and publishing.
+Lauren Hunter is a freelance writer, author, HSP-trained life and book coach, musician, and celebrant who loves exploring the big picture of the journey we are all on together.
+She is the author of two books: Leaving Christian Science and Write Your Journey.
 Lauren lives in Northern California with her husband and their four children.
-Her latest book is Write Your Journey: A Step-by-Step Guide to Write Your Life Story Fast.

 you’ll also love

-subtle shift from boy to manThe Subtle Shift From Boy to Man
+the subtle shift from boy to manThe Subtle Shift From Boy to Man

-5 More Things Covid-19 Has Taught Me
+5 More Things Covid-19 has Taught me5 More Things Covid-19 Has Taught Me

 Primary Sidebar

-Meet Lauren
+Meet Lauren Hunter

-Lauren Hunter is a freelance writer, author, and musician who loves exploring the big picture of the journey we are all on together.
-She is the author of two books: Leaving Christian Science: 10 Stories of New Faith in Jesus Christ and Write Your Journey: A Step-by-Step Guide to Write Your Life Story Fast.
+Lauren Hunter is a freelance writer, author, HSP-trained life and book coach, musician, and celebrant who loves exploring the big picture of the journey we are all on together.
+She is the author of two books: Leaving Christian Science and Write Your Journey.
+Lauren lives in Northern California with her husband and their four children.

 Work With Me